Crates.io | clatter |

 let mut alice = alice.finalize().unwrap();

-// with the peer
+// and decrypt communication with the peer

 let n = alice.send(b"Hello from Alice", &mut buf_alice_send).unwrap();